jakobzhao/geog371/labs/lab03/readme.md

 ![](img/colorbrewer.jpg)

+> **Note:** Color palettes from Color Brewer

-[Chroma.js](https://gka.github.io/chroma.js/) is a javascript library to manipulate colors.
-First, we need to create a set of random colors for each cell tower company.
-The color should follow the qualitative palettes.
-Therefore, in the code below, I select the `set2` category.
-To use these colors, we dynamically build style classes, each of which will include a color property.
-Below we shows the code snippet how it works.
+We need to create a set of random colors for representing cell tower of different companies.
+The color should follow the qualitative palettes because this palettes can better visual the nominal and categorical data.
+Therefore, we select the `set2` category.
+Since there are 9 cell towers in Oregon, we will create nine different colors.
+To apply these colors, we dynamically build classes and then embed these classes in `style` elements.
 The style classes are from `marker-color-1` to `marker-color-9`.
+Each class include a color `property`.
+Below is the code snippet.

 ```javascript
 // 4. build up a set of colors from colorbrewer's "set2" category